t-tm/countUp/README.md

 # countUp

-number countup 1 for 99
+count up for 1 to 99